Toxic Sites Threaten Human and Wildlife Health

 Every time we recreate by or consume fish caught near hazardous sites, humans risk dangerous exposure to carcinogenic chemicals, such as Toxaphene in Terry Creek and PCBs near the Honeywell-LCP Superfund site.
 Serious health impacts have also been documented on local wildlife such as fish and marine mammals, which accumulate the toxic materials in their tissue.
 These sites pose a threat to our economy and quality of life, as property values decline when hazardous materials are discovered.
 Often times, residents with the ability to leave will move from the community, leaving the most vulnerable residents behind to endure the ongoing threats.

-While both the Honeywell-LCP and Pinova Hercules/Terry Creek Superfund Sites present similar threats to the community, different tactics and information are needed to effectively fight.
-More detailed information for both sites coming soon.
+While both the Honeywell-LCP and Pinova Hercules/Terry Creek Superfund Sites present similar threats to the community, different tactics and information are needed to fight effectively.

 Pinova (also known locally as Hercules, the original owners/operators of the plant) is a hazardous waste site actively managed by Georgia’s Environmental Protection Division.
 According to Hercules’ website, the Terry Creek outfall (a designated Superfund site) has undergone various clean-up and remediation plans over the years.
 However, heavy traces of the insecticide toxaphene and other pollutants remain present.
 There are approximately 600 acres of marshland and tidal creek, including Terry Creek, that have no remediation plans in spite of evidence of contamination.